raspberrypilearning/sensing-space/lesson-1/lesson.md

 ## Lesson Summary

-- Students will research, design and construct a module of the ISS in groups, that can be joined together to form a complete space station.
+- Groups of students will research, design, and construct modules of the ISS.
+These can then be joined together to form a complete space station.

 ## Starter

-- Show students the interactive 3D model of the ISS at [heavens above](http://www.heavens-above.com/ISS_3D.aspx).
-It looks really nice when projected in full-screen mode.
+- Show students the interactive 3D model of the ISS at [Heavens-Above](http://www.heavens-above.com/ISS_3D.aspx).
+It looks good when projected in full-screen mode.
 - Ask the students what the 3D model represents.
 - Rotate and zoom in and out of the model, and ask them if they can guess what the different sections of the ISS do.
-- Explain to the students that there are two Raspberry Pis on the ISS, as part of the Astro Pi project, and that they're going to be conducting some experiments using a model ISS to learn about what it's like living in Space.
+- Explain to the students that there are two Raspberry Pis on the ISS, as part of the Astro Pi project, and that they're going to be conducting some experiments using a model ISS to learn about what living in Space is like.

 ## Main development